pemagrg1/Covid19-Nepal-DataAnalysis/README.md

 # Covid19-Nepal-DataAnalysis
 Analyzing Nepal's Covid19 data.
-Recently especially this month(May), the number of Covid Patients were increasing drastically.
+Recently especially May month(If you want the latest data, run ```data/extraction/Nepal_covid_date.py```), the number of Covid Patients were increasing drastically.
 So thought why not do some analysis?
 <br><br><br>
 Data Folder contains the data extraction code and the .csv files.
 <br> Scraped data from: